-What Does “Many Thanks” Mean?
+What Does “Netflix and Chill” Mean?

-When to Use “Many Thanks”
+When to Use “Netflix and Chill”

-Is It Professional/Polite to Say “Many Thanks”?
+Is It Professional/Polite to Say “Netflix and Chill”?

 Pros: